 Quick Guide to Rome

 Rome is the capital of Italy, the former heart of the Roman Empire and also the seat of the Catholic Church.
-It's also a favourite destination amongst many for European city breaks.
+It's also a favourite destination for Italian city breaks.
 This European destination has more historical sights and attractions than you can shake a stick at and cheap holidays to Rome are filled with days strolling the cobbled streets, admiring yet another stunning interior and relaxing in pavement cafes watching the world - and the crazy motorists - go by.
 Holidays to Rome are a great way to get a taste of this thrilling city, but with far too much to pack in you'll want to head back again!

 Fab holidays for:

 City breaks, Roman delights, Lively locals

 Did you know?

 The Coliseum in Rome has over 80 different entrances and can accommodate around 50,000 spectators.